Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 ### Errors

-This section consists of a table that contains all errors and their stack traces thrown by the test cases along with an overview of all error types.
+This section consists of a table that contains all errors thrown by the test cases along with an overview of all error types.

 The Overview section lists the error message and the count.
 It ignores the stack trace to sum up common problems without relating them to the test case.
 The Details section beneath lists the full stack trace next to the test case and the directory in which you can find the data dump for further analysis.

 ### Events

-Events are used to indicate that the test has encountered a special situation that is not an error but too important to ignore or to write to the log only.
+Events are used to indicate that the test has encountered a special situation that is not an error but too important to ignore or simply to write to the log.
 This section consists of a single table that lists all events that occurred during the test run including their name, amount, detail message and the name of the test case that produced this event.

 You can use the XLT API and create your own events to learn about certain conditions, such as an unavailable product that doesn't cause the test to stop but that needs your attention.
-A few out-of-stock products may be okay while too many of them could affect the test behavior.
+While a few out-of-stock products may be okay, too many of them could affect the test behavior.

 ### Agents

 This section reports the resource utilization of each user agent in terms of CPU and memory usage.
 It helps to identify potential resource bottlenecks that might have influenced the load test.
 Note that all data is local to the JVM of the agent and therefore only covers a process view.

-Look for the following (and check all the agents that were used):
+Look for the following (and check every agent that was used):
 - Was the overall CPU usage per box <40%?
 - Also check the agent CPU usage.
 - Was the memory curve nice and steady, not hitting the max value?